songmayphan/Making-my-Website/README.md

 Jun 20, 2018 5pm- 6pm
 Day 8: Margin for the paragraphs, aligning for paragraphs.
 Log:  Modify pixels and margins
+       Add about.css and modify About page